 String

 in transaction inputs.
-So in many cases, a String does not need to be constructed in the Transaction Block.
+As a result, in many cases, constructing a String directly within the Transaction Block is unnecessary.

 Strings are bytes